 Inspired by the land, mekdela keeps a process-oriented art practice where she works with foraged clay, plants and minerals to make quotidian objects, sculptures and installations.
 She has collaborated with Bear Yuba Land Trust and California Heritage Indigenous Research Project on site and time specific pieces in Nisenan Territory.

 mekdela graduated from New York University with an M.S. in Media, Culture and Communications in 2013.
-From there, she studied funghi with Herban Cura, decolonizing food systems with Soul Fire Farm, natural pigments with Wild Pigment Project, and completed a Masters in Engaged Journalism at The City University of New York.
+From there, she studied funghi with Herban Cura, decolonizing food systems with Soul Fire Farm, natural building with Sasha Rabin, pigments and paint making with Wild Pigment Project, and completed a Masters in Engaged Journalism at The City University of New York.